imkaranverma/GraphQL-QONTENTT-Ai-/README.md

 In the project directory, you can run:

+(you can go to clint folder in your editor(like VSCODE) and also run following command)

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3001](http://localhost:3001) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.